Thank you for your interest! The next OpenTafl Computer Tafl Open will be played in December, 2022.

-Welcome to the official page for the 2016 OpenTafl Computer Tafl Open, the first AI tournament for the Norse tafl games.
+Welcome to the official page for the OpenTafl Computer Tafl Open, the original AI tournament for the Norse tafl games.
 Please join us for discussion at the Conclave, or read on for an introduction to the game of hnefatafl, the reason for this tournament, and details on the tournament variant and the structure of the tournament.

 Deadlines and submission guidelines

 - Submit your entries by the end of December 15 of tournament years.
 (Practically speaking, this means, ‘by when I wake up on December 16’.)
 Late entries may be accepted at my discretion, up to the beginning of the tournament.
 Tournament play is most likely to begin on December 23, but I reserve the right to reschedule.

 - Submit your entries by email in a zip or tar archive.
 (If your mail host or mine blocks your attachment, a shared Google Drive or Dropbox item is fine.)
 Include a README describing how to run your engine in OpenTafl engine mode, along with any biographical information, or information on the inner workings of your AI, you’d like me to mention in covering the tournament.

 - Please test your entry on Linux; it’ll be running on that platform.
 If your entry does not work and the tournament has not yet begun, I’ll give you a chance to get it up to speed.